joglekara/VlaPy/paper/paper.md

 # Statement of Need

-There is a plethora of software that solves the same equation set in academia [@Banks2017, @Joglekar2018], research labs, and industry, but a simple-to-read, open-source Python implementation is still lacking.
+There is a plethora of software that solves the same equation set in academia (see [@Banks2017],[@Joglekar2018]), research labs, and industry, but a simple-to-read, open-source Python implementation is still lacking.
 This lack of simulation capability is echoed by the ``PlasmaPy`` [@plasmapy] community (``PlasmaPy`` is a collection of Open-Source plasma physics resources). ``VlaPy`` aims to fulfill these voids in the academic and research communities.

 In general, ``VlaPy`` is designed to help students and researchers learn about concepts such as fundamental plasma physics and numerical methods as well as software-engineering-related topics such as unit and integrated testing, and extensible and maintainable code.
 The details of the implementation are provided in the following section.